 Talent placing dish in an incubator.

-The next day, treat the cells with the senescence-inducing agent of interest, for example, etoposide (pronounced like) or bleomycin.
-Then, incubate for 4 days to allow the onset of senescence [1-TXT].
-Examine the cells daily under a light microscope [2] for expected morphology changes [3].
+The next day, treat the cells with the senescence-inducing agent of interest, for example, etoposide (pronounced like) [1-TXT].
+Then, incubate for 4 days to allow the onset of senescence [2].
+Examine the cells daily under a light microscope [3] for expected morphology changes [4].

-Talent adding etoposide or bleomycin drug to the plate and placing the plate in an incubator.
-TXT: Include one set treated with vehicle-only as control
+Talent adding etoposide or bleomycin drug to the plate.
+TXT: Include one set of replicates treated with vehicle-only as control

+Talent placing the plate in an incubator.

-Talent placing dish on a microscope stage.
+Talent placing plate on a microscope stage and observing through eyepieces.

 LAB MEDIA: Snap-14052_Day0_Unt_Adj.tif, Snap-14107_Day4_Unt_Adj.tif and Snap-14115_Day4_Bleo_Adj.tif Video Editor: Please emphasize Day 0 image first then show Day 4 images, make panels; if possible